Community Standards for Xbox

 - Share links to websites that promote activities that break the rules

-Our priority is the safety and enjoyment of everyone on Xbox Live.
-Content and behavior that puts players at risk or makes them feel unwelcome has no place in the Xbox online community.
+Our priority is the safety of everyone in the Xbox community.
+Content and behavior that puts players at risk or makes them feel unwelcome has no place here.
 So, sometimes we need to step in.
 We're not out to punish, but rather to protect everyone's experience.

 If you violate Xbox community standards, you may find restrictions placed on your profile and/or device.
 When we suspend an Xbox profile, we restrict access to features that are most closely associated with the problematic behavior.
 Most commonly, this means a temporary suspension that removes one or more features for a period of time.
 Temporary suspensions can include:

 - Restrictions on the use of online multiplayer gaming